 If your employer does not offer HRA in your salary package, you can claim the HRA tax exemption from your taxable income if you meet the condition underof the Income Tax Act.
 People in such a unique situation can deduct the least of the following three amounts:

 - 25% of total income, excluding long and short-term capital gains;

 - The amount paid as rent minus 10% of salary; or

 - Rs 60,000 a year (i.e., Rs 5,000 per month).

-Total total income is gross income minus all long-term and short-term capital gains under and income under Section 115A or 115D and deductions available under Section 80C to 80U (except tax deduction under Section 80GG) of the Income Tax Act.
+Total total income is gross income (as explained in the gross to net calculator) minus all long-term and short-term capital gains under and income under Section 115A or 115D and deductions available under Section 80C to 80U (except tax deduction under Section 80GG) of the Income Tax Act.

 Let's consider another example:

 Example 2: How to do HRA calculation when an employer does not offer HRA

 Let's assume Saanvi does not get any HRA benefit from her employer, but she earned a total annual income of Rs 620,000.
 She also made a capital gain of Rs 93,000 in the past year from her investments.
 Her Rent is Rs 120,000 per annum.
 How do we determine her HRA exemption when she's filing her taxes?

 We know that Saanvi's HRA exemption is the least amount of the following: